apecloud/kubeblocks/docs/user_docs/backup-and-restore/scheduled-backup.md

     enabled: true
     # UTC time zone, the example below stands for 2 A.M. every Monday
     cronExpression: 0 18 * * *
     # It specifies the backup method.
 Here is an example of backupTool.
-If your storage suports snapshot, you can change it to snapshot
+If your storage supports snapshot, you can change it to snapshot
     method: backupTool
     # Disable PITR.
 If enabled, automatic backup is enabled accordingly
     pitrEnabled: false